Retailer Esprit seeks speed to return to fashion

 By Donny Kwok

-HONG KONG, Sept 10 Fast fashion, even faster.
-That's the next target Esprit Holdings' CEO Jose Manuel Martínez Gutiérrez is aiming for as the Zara-brand veteran steers the Hong Kong-based clothing retailer through a $2.3 billion turnaround.
+HONG KONG Fast fashion, even faster.
+That's the next target Esprit Holdings' (0330.HK) CEO Jose Manuel Martínez Gutiérrez is aiming for as the Zara-brand veteran steers the Hong Kong-based clothing retailer through a $2.3 billion turnaround.

 He has so far cut inventories, brought in four of his former Zara colleagues and announced plans to shut down 16 Esprit stores, mainly in Europe, this fiscal year while maintaining a strong presence in China.